zenstruck/foundry/docs/index.rst

             // this means that setTitle() will be called or you can have a $title constructor argument 'title' => self::faker()->unique()->sentence(),
             'body' => self::faker()->sentence(),

+            // even setters or adders can be used, because they are recognized by property-access 'setPublishedAt' => new \DateTime(),
         ];
     }